Itzcuintepec (Mdz16r)

 Glyph or Iconographic Image Description:

-This compound glyph for the place name Itzcuintepec has two principal elements.
-One is the dog [itzcuintli.
+This compound Nahuatl hieroglyph for the place name Itzcuintepec ("On Dog Hill") has two principal elements.
+One is the dog (itzcuintli) in a profile view facing left.
 It is white with black spots.
 Fangs protrude from its mouth.
-The other element is the hill or mountain, with its classic two-tone green bell shape, horizontal yellow and red stripes near the base, and its curly rocky outcroppings on the slopes.
+The other element is the hill or mountain, upon which the dog crouches.
+The hill or mountain has a classic two-tone green bell shape, horizontal yellow and red stripes near the base, and curly rocky outcroppings on the slopes.
 The locative suffix (-c) (as given in the gloss) is not shown visually, but it combines with -tepe- to form -tepec, a visual locative suffix meaning "on the hill" or "on the mountain."

 Description, Credit: